July 27 – Today’s Readings – 1Corinthians 14-16 and Psalms 27

-In our Church, we use a microphone so that members can address the assembly and so everyone can be heard because “everyone who prophesies speaks to men for their strengthening, encouragement and comfort.”
+In our Church, we use a microphone so that members can address the assembly and so everyone can be heard (without ruining their vocal chords) because “everyone who prophesies speaks to men for their strengthening, encouragement and comfort.”
 (1Corinthians 14:3) The outcome then is that we build ourselves up by speaking in tongues and we build THE CHURCH up by prophesying.
 What place then do the other spiritual gifts hold?
 Wouldn’t it be exciting if we all began using gifts of Healing, Miracles, Faith, Wisdom, Knowledge and Distinguishing between spirits within the Church and – OUTSIDE THE CHURCH Walls?
 You would not be able to contain the crowds if we began to “eagerly desire spiritual gifts”.
 (1Corinthians 14:1)

 1. When was the last time you functioned in one of the “spiritual gifts” Paul refers to?

 2. Tell about it.